react-native-cookies/cookies/README.md

 # React Native Cookies - A Cookie Manager for React Native
 Cookie Manager for React Native

 This module was ported from [joeferraro/react-native-cookies](https://github.com/joeferraro/react-native-cookies).
-This would not exist without the work of the original author, Joe Ferraro (github: https://github.com/joeferraro).
+This would not exist without the work of the original author, [Joe Ferraro](https://github.com/joeferraro).

 ## Maintainers
 - [Jason Safaiyeh](https://github.com/safaiyeh) ([Twitter @safaiyeh](https://twitter.com/safaiyeh)) from [Sumo Logic](https://www.sumologic.com)